Where The Money Goes

 Where the Money Goes:

 We do not use contributions to cover the hospital’s day-to-day operating expenses.

 If a donor places restrictions on their gift, for specific departments or services within the Hospital, it goes directly to the Hospital for budget items that fit the donor restrictions - like new equipment, technology, or physical renovations.

-Bequests and other "planned gifts" are added to our long-term investments, which now total about $12 million.
-Invested prudently, our investment funds provide substantial, consistent, and permanent funds to the Hospital, without ever becoming depleted.
-In recent years we have used the Foundation's invested funds to collateralize sizeable projects - including renovations at EJ Noble, and the purchase, renovation, and addition to the former St. Mary's School in Potsdam.
+Bequests and other “planned gifts” are also added to our long-term investments, which now total about $13 million.
+In recent years we have used the Foundation’s invested funds to collateralize sizeable projects - including renovations at EJ Noble, and the purchase, renovation, and addition to the former St. Mary’s School in Potsdam.
+Invested prudently, and managed carefully, our investment funds are providing substantial, consistent, and permanent funds to the Hospital, without ever becoming depleted.

 Your privacy is important to us.
 We do not access protected patient information for any purposes.
 We do not and will not sell or trade our donors' personal or contact information with anyone else.
 We do not sell or exchange mailing lists.
 Any donor's request to remain anonymous is honored to every extent possible.